jmorcos1/jetson_telloProject/README.md

     #Set up network of choice (that is on you)

     #Now open your ssh tunnel to your jetson (not COM/Serial, SSH!)
-    # do this using the network you set up, or the l4tbridge (192.168.55.1)
+    # do this using the network you set up, or the l4tbridge (192.168.55.1) usb
-    # See my Jetson_Setup.mp4 video

     #Set the swap Space
     # Disable ZRAM: